Best Air Handlers of 2022: Reviews and Buying Guide

 The air handler is located inside the home, typically in the attic or basement.
 The air conditioner is the outdoor unit that works as part of your HVAC system.
 The two are connected and work together via a series of refrigerant lines.
 While they do separate jobs, it would be impossible for your HVAC system to work properly without each component.

-A new air handler will cost between $500 and $3,000, depending on the model you purchase.
-The installation cost of an air handler averages $1,500, but could be slightly more or less depending on your location and choice of HVAC technician.
+A new air handler will cost between $2,400 and $3,000, depending on the model you purchase.
+This includes the cost to buy it and have it installed by a professional HVAC technician.
+The installation cost of an air handler could be slightly more or less depending on your location and choice of HVAC technician.

 As we mentioned earlier, the blower motor capabilities will affect the price.
 An air handle with a single-speed motor will cost less on the front end, but isn’t nearly as energy efficient as the variable-speed motor.
 Other factors play into the range of air handler prices, including quality, size, and communicating type (we explain this below).